 If it's a deserted beach you have in mind for your Jamaican vacation, Treasure Beach is the place to go.
 This south coast beach community, known as much for fishing and farming than tourism, offers a great opportunity to mingle with 'real' Jamaicans far from the tourist hordes.
 Expect to find uncrowded sands, private coves, and laid-back resorts, dining, and nightclubs.
 If you need a place to crash, try the barefoot-chic oceanfront Jake's Hotel.

 Seven Mile Beach, Negril

 The longest beach in Jamaica is one of the island's best.
 First developed in the 1960s, Seven Mile Beach is lined with resorts but maintains a touch of Negril's free-love spirit with a number of designated areas for nude sunbathing, including at the Hedonism II resort.
 Harassment by vendors selling everything from hair-braiding to marijuana can be a negative at this beach, however.Continue to 5 of 7 below.

 Rose Hall Beach, Montego Bay

 If you're in Montego Bay and looking for a more sedate beach experience than you'll find downtown, head east to Rose Hall Beach.
-If you're staying at one of the luxury beachfront resorts here, such as the Iberostar, Half Moon, or the Hilton Rose Hall, then this glorious strip of sand is right outside your doorway.
+Stay at one of the luxury beachfront resorts here, such as the Iberostar, Half Moon, or the Hilton Rose Hall, and this glorious strip of sand will be right outside your doorway.
 If not, you can access this strand at the Rose Hall Beach Club, which has a restaurant, beach bar, and live entertainment, among other amenities.

 06 of 07